Verifying Extensions' Compliance with Firefox's Private Browsing Mode

 as few type annotations as possible, with the goal of forcing the

-code to pass the typechecker, cheat
+code to pass the typechecker, cheating if necessary.

 These annotations found five extensions that violated